Most shocking revelations from Britney Spears’ memoir The Woman In Me

 – Where can I get the Britney Spears book?

-Britney Spears’ memoir, The Woman In Me, is available on a number of leading online marketplaces and bookstores.
+Britney Spears’ memoir, The Woman In Me, is available on a number of leading online marketplaces and at any leading bookstore.

 -What is Britney Spears’ new book called?